danielvanderwal/danielvanderwal.github.io/_posts/2020-04-22-3_configuring_custom_error_pages.md

 ---

 ## Configuring Custom Error Pages in NGINX
-#### Lesson Objectives:
-- Discuss why we might want to use custom error pages
-- Demonstrate how to configure a custom error page for a single error type
-- Demonstrate how to map a custom error page for multiple error types

 #### Why Custom Error Pages?
 - Match "look and feel" of the site